 One of the most important variables related to convective-scale forecasting is the near-surface moisture field.
 The timing and location of convective initiation (CI) is often highly sensitive to moisture within the boundary layer (BL).
-Variations as small as 1 g kg-1 in specific humidity, which is typical of boundary layer moisture (Weckwerth et al. 1996), can make the difference between storm initiation or not.
-Xue and Martin (2006b, a) performed a high-resolution modeling study of the 24 May 2002 dryline CI case during the International H2O Project (IHOP) 2002 (IHOP\2002, Weckwerth et al. 2004) Results of their assimilation and forecast experiments show a strong link between the low-level moisture pattern and the CI location and timing.
-Several studies have discussed and shown that high spatial resolution and accuracy in low-level moisture is key to CI forecasting, and the absence of such measurement is a major obstacle (e.g., Emanuel et al. 1995; Crook 1996; Dabberdt et al. 1996; Koch et al. 1997; Weckwerth 2000).
+Variations as small as $1 \text{ g kg}^{-1}$ in specific humidity, which are typical of boundary layer moisture (Weckwerth et al. 1996), can make the difference in whether or not storm initiation occurs.
+Xue and Martin (2006a,b) performed a high-resolution modeling study of the 24 May 2002 dryline CI case during the International $H_2O$ Project (IHOP\2002; Weckwerth et al. 2004).
+Results of their assimilation and forecast experiments show a strong link between the low-level moisture pattern and the CI location and timing.
+Several studies have discussed and shown that high spatial resolution and accuracy in low-level moisture is key to CI forecasting, and the absence of such measurements is a major obstacle (e.g., Crook 1996; Dabberdt and Schlatter 1996; Emanuel et al. 1995; Koch et al. 1997; Weckwerth 2000).
 Weckwerth (2000) concluded that 100-m spatial and 10-min temporal resolutions are required for moisture measurements to sufficiently sample boundary layer phenomena that lead to CI.